lynnfaraday/aresmush.com/_root/tutorials/code/extras.md

 As long as you haven't modified the plugin's source code, you can upgrade it just by using the `bin/addplugin` script again, as described above.

+> <i class="fa fa-exclamation-triangle"></i> **Warning:** Do not attempt to run the upgrade script if you've got custom code modifications (other than configuration files).
+The upgrade will overwrite your changes.
+You'll have to do the upgrade by hand.
+GitHub's version compare tools can help you figure out what changed.
+Feel free to ask for help.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** If a plugin has been installed previously, adding it again will **not** overwrite your configuration files.
+> <i class="fa fa-info-circle"></i> **Tip:** If a plugin has been installed previously, adding it again will **not** overwrite your configuration files.
 You should check the plugin configuration notes to see if any new options are available and add them manually to your configuration.

-If you have modified the plugin source, you'll have to handle the upgrade mamnually.
-GitHub's compare versions tool may help.

 ## Contributions